The Adams differentials on the classes $h_j^3$: Code

-Since every term is divisible by $4$ we learn that $T_j|T_{j+1} + d(c_j)$ is zero modulo $(4,v_1^4)$ as desired.
+Part (a) is exactly the first part of the lemma.
+To check that part (a) is true, we sum within each column (fixed May filtration) and check that the sum is divisible by 4.

 In order to determine which class detects this cocycle in $I^2/I^3$ we first note that no $v_n$'s appear other than $v_0=2$.
 This means that if we divide this class by $4$, view it as an element of the cobar complex of $\P$, and at that point it detects a class $H$, then the original cocycle was detected by $q_0^2H$ in the algebraic Novikov spectral sequence.

 In order to determine the relevant class in the cohomology of $\P$ we make two observations.
-First, as a consequence of the results of \cite{LinExt} the only nontrivial element of the cohomology of $\P$ in this bidegree is $g_{j-2}$, therefore it suffices to show that this class is detected by something nontrivial.
-Second, in the May spectral sequence $g_{j-2}$ is detected by $h_{2,j-2}^4$ (see \cite{TangoraExt}).
+First, as a consequence of computations of $\Ext_{\A}^4$ (\cite{LinExt}) the only nontrivial element of the cohomology of $\P$ in this bidegree is $g_{j-2}$, which under the double up isomorphism corresponds to $g_{j-1}$ in $\Ext_{\A}^4$.
+Therefore it suffices to show that this class is detected by something nontrivial.
+Second, in the May spectral sequence $g_{j-1}$ is detected by $h_{2,j-1}^4$ (see \cite{TangoraExt, RavenelGreenBook} for example).
 In order to identify our class we would like to pass to the associated graded of the May filtration.
-However, the $t_i$'s don't directly correspond to the $\xi_i$'s in $\P$---they differ by an application of the anti-involution.
-Thankfully, this map is the identity on the May $E_0$-page so we can safely ignore this issue.
-After filtering out by terms of May filtration 11 and lower we obtain